 Instructions for Filling Out Job Descriptions

-When composing a Job Description for staff employees, please adhere to the outline in the format attached and described below:
+When composing a Job Description for staff employees, please adhere to the outline in the Job Description Template (downloadable) and described below:

 Position: State title, including department and name of current employee.